brsm019/coffee/README.md

 ## Details

-Full-stack application that acts as an eCommerce site allowing users to sign up and purchase coffee and coffee equipment
+Full-stack application that acts as an eCommerce site allowing users to sign up and purchase coffee and coffee equipment.

 ## Client side built with
 - React